The basics of Clout Chasing

-Clout chasing can be seen as a type of activism, but it’s not the same thing as real activism.
-It’s more about following and liking for likes sake; to gain followers and attention rather than being an agent for change.
-Clout chasers are often found on social media platforms like Twitter, Instagram, Facebook or Youtube – either trying to get people talking about their latest posts or videos by commenting on other posts from influencers they want to follow them back.
+- Clout chasers can be found on social media platforms like Twitter, Instagram, Facebook, or Youtube – either trying to get people talking about their latest posts or videos by commenting on other posts from influencers they want to follow them back.

-They might also use hashtags that are popular with influencers in order to show up in their feeds.
-Some even take it one step further by using bots (computer programs) that automatically comment on certain posts with automatic messages which could include more attention-seeking.
+- They might also use hashtags that are popular with influencers to show up in their feeds.
+Some even take it one step further by using bots (computer programs) that automatically comment on specific posts with automatic messages, including more attention-seeking.

 In short, clout is money or social status.
-Clout chasing means people who try to exploit something controversial solely for their own gain.
-More importantly, clout chasers don’t believe in what they are doing.
-They often display some of the following characteristics
+More importantly, clout chasers don’t typically believe in what they are doing.
+They often display some of the following characteristics.

 - One-sided thinking

-It’s not hard to be a normal person who doesn’t want clout.
 The urban dictionary describes clout chasing as a person who only hangs with specific types of people.
-Or starts beef because of what’s popular.
+Or starts drama because of what’s popular.

-If you are wondering what people say on Twitter, some of the tweets we found about clout are highly agreeable.
-You can make your own conclusions.
+- If you wonder what people say on Twitter, some of the tweets we found about clout are highly agreeable.
+You can make your conclusions.

 Violet sees you cosigning racially charged tweets and trying to play nice with some pretty nasty folks while claiming to be an “ally” to the people they’ve hurt.— Rosie (The Nazi Hunter) Posie, BSRT, RRT, RRT-NPS (@hostilevagina) December 26, 2020